charlieargue/multi-cart/NEW-README.md

 ### 🔴 CURRENT KNOWN ISSUES:
 - you will need AWS credentials installed globally
 - I'm still using ROOT USER instead of a sub-AWS-user, WIP
+-  (not responsive or mobile-first design at this stage),
+- etc... see my GOOGLE DOC list

 # Other helpful Commands